 Goodwill was conceived in 1902 by Edgar J. Helms, a Methodist minister in Boston.
 He created jobs by collecting unwanted household goods, then employing people to repair and resell them.
 The income from resold goods paid the worker’s wages.
 In turn, the reclaimed items became available to anyone at affordable prices.
 His motto was “a Hand Up not a Hand Out”.
 Goodwill Industries of East Texas, Inc. continues to provide the spirit of that mission today.

-We provide jobs, on a daily basis, to between 400 and 450 people.
-In 2008, we paid over $5 million in salaries and wages that equates through a ripple effect, to an economic impact for the community of close to $15,000,000.
+As mentioned, Goodwill provides jobs, on a daily basis, to between 400 and 450 people.
+In 2013, Goodwill East Texas paid over $6 million in salaries and wages that equates through a ripple effect, to an economic impact for the East Texas community of close to $15,000,000.
 At the same time that we provide jobs, we also act as a stepping stone for individuals to move on to better paying, long term, permanent employment.
 In 2013, we issued W-2’s to approximately 945 individuals.